Menu Close

 A proper EV charger installation starts with the panel, circuit, and load calculation—not just the charger box.
 Before installing equipment, we check whether your panel has room, whether the service can handle the added load, where the charger should be placed, and whether the wiring path makes sense.

-If your Seattle home needs a panel upgrade, a new dedicated circuit, troubleshooting, or a different charger location, we explain the options clearly before work begins.
+If your Seattle home needs a panel upgrade, a new dedicated circuit, smart load management, troubleshooting, or a different charger location, we explain the options clearly before work begins.

 Seattle homes need EV charger planning, not one-size-fits-all wiring